 Blog

-B2B Companies.
-Is it time to review your target market?
+B2B Companies: Is it time to review your target market?

 Having a clear target market niche is essential for business-to-business firms.
 Rather than trying to be all things to everyone, targeting a distinct segment means your product or service can respond to the specific needs of a well-defined group of companies.

-2021 – your target market might have changed significantly
+Your target market might have changed significantly

 Is your target market still viable?